-One of the recurring themes in the Gospel of John is that the people who were healed by Jesus faced ostracism and worse from some of their fellow Jews.
-You see it in the story of the man who was born blind; after Jesus healed him, he was thrown out of the synagogue for refusing to deny that Jesus was the Messiah.
-And you see it in the story of Lazarus; after Jesus raised him from the dead, he became such a celebrity that the chief priests plotted to have him killed.
+One of the recurring themes in the Gospel of John is that the people healed by Jesus faced ostracism and worse from some of their fellow Jews.
+You can see it in the story of the man who was born blind: after Jesus gave him sight, he was thrown out of the synagogue for refusing to deny that Jesus was the Messiah.
+And you can see it in the story of Lazarus: after Jesus raised him from the dead, he became such a celebrity that the chief priests plotted to have him killed.

-This last detail is often forgotten in dramatic depictions of the raising of Lazarus — possibly because John’s gospel never tells us whether the plot succeeded — but a few films have acknowledged it.
+This last detail is often forgotten in dramatic depictions of the raising of Lazarus — possibly because John’s gospel never tells us whether the plot succeeded — but a few films have acknowledged it one way or another.
 Three come to mind.

 First, and most obviously, there is The Gospel of John (2003), a mostly word-for-word adaptation of the gospel which, naturally, has to incorporate this detail somehow.

-Two other films have gone further than this and have shown the plot carried out — and in both cases, the man who murders Lazarus is none other than Saul, the persecutor of Christians who will one day convert to the faith and, under the name Paul, become the most prolific contributor to the New Testament.
+Two other films have gone further than this and have shown people carrying out the plot — and in both cases, the man who actually murders Lazarus is none other than Saul, the persecutor of Christians who will one day convert to the faith and, under the name Paul, become the most prolific contributor to the New Testament.

-However, given the biblical Paul’s connections to the priesthood, and given that he was involved with the martyrdom of Stephen and others prior to his conversion, it is not impossible that he would have been involved in the plot against Lazarus, too.
+Some Christians might recoil at the suggestion that Paul himself took part in this plot.
+But given the biblical Paul’s connections to the priesthood, and given that he was involved with the martyrdom of Stephen and others before his conversion, it is not impossible that he would have been involved in the plot against Lazarus, too.

 The more interesting point, for me, is that the resurrection of Lazarus was not entirely the happy, triumphant thing that many films make it out to be.
 Yes, it was an incredible example of Jesus’ miraculous power; and yes, it was a potent symbol of the more-permanent resurrection that awaited Jesus and, through him, awaits humanity as a whole.
 But the fact remains: Lazarus did die a second time.
 And according to John’s gospel, it might have happened sooner, rather than later.